gbili/dotfiles/README.md

 npm --version
 ```
 this has the merit of installing the latest version of npm globally.
 From now on, we can safely use npm to install global modules **without giving npm any sudo rights**.
-You can read more in here
+You can read more in [here][mich-wanyoike-peter-dierx]

 ## Vim